uaineteine/duck_db_template/readme.md

 ### GET STARTED

 Modify the `db_list.csv` to outline your proposed multi-database structure and then run the start_db script.
-This will launch the server and return a connection for you to use.
+This will launch the server and return a connection for you to use. any uncreated directories will be produced automatically.

 There are three types of dbs you can use in this list: